Karim Adeyemi

-Karim David Adeyemi (born 18 January 2002) is a German-Nigerian professional footballer who plays as a winger or forward for club Borussia Dortmund and the Germany national team.
+Karim David Adeyemi (/kəˈriːm/ kuh-REEM /ˌɑːdɛˈjɛmi/ ah-deh-YEH-mee; born 18 January 2002) is a German professional footballer who plays as a right winger or forward for club Barcelona and the Germany national team.

 Club career

 Red Bull Salzburg

 Adeyemi played as a youth for TSV Forstenried, and at the age of eight he joined local Bundesliga side Bayern Munich youth academy in 2010.
 Due to an impasse in negotiating his continued stay at the club, there was a dispute and Adeyemi eventually had to leave the club, which meant that he joined SpVgg Unterhaching in 2012.
 After progressing through the youth departments, he made his debut in March 2018 for the U19 team in the A-Junioren-Bundesliga (Under 19 Bundesliga).
 He scored his first goal in this league in April 2018 in a 2-3 loss to Eintracht Frankfurt U19.
 With Unterhaching, he suffered relegation to the A-Jugend Bayernliga (Under 19 Bayernliga) at the end of the season.

 Prior to the 2018–19 season, Adeyemi was signed by Austrian club Red Bull Salzburg where he signed a three-year contract.
 He was subsequently loaned out to their feeder club FC Liefering for the season.
 Adeyemi made his 2.
 Liga debut on 1 September 2018 against Austria Lustenau, where he played the full game as Liefering lost 1-0.
 On 1 December 2020, he scored his first Champions League goal in a 3–1 away win over Lokomotiv Moscow during the 2020–21 season.